 Place dough in a buttered container (either glass or plastic).
 Cover and let rise until doubled.
 This may take anywhere from 2-8 hours, depending on the room temperature.
 A longer rise time is preferable.
 You can also refrigerate the dough for up to 24 hours at this point.

-When doubled, punch down and divide dough into sixteen pieces.
+When dough has doubled, punch down and divide dough into sixteen pieces.
 Shape each piece into a ball.
 Place 8 balls of dough onto each of 2 greased baking sheets; cover with a cotton tea towel, and let rise until doubled, about 30 to 45 minutes (longer if dough was refrigerated).
 When rolls have doubled in size they are ready to bake.